 MB · DPM · MSc · MRCPI · FRCPsych

-Consultant Psychiatrist & Honorary Senior Lecturer, University of Liverpool — advancing our understanding of elderly mental health, suicide epidemiology, and dementia.
+Retired Consultant Psychiatrist · formerly Honorary Senior Lecturer, University of Liverpool — a career advancing our understanding of elderly mental health, suicide epidemiology, and dementia.

 Practitioner, researcher, and educator with a career dedicated to improving psychiatric care for vulnerable populations.

-Dr. Emad Salib is a Consultant Psychiatrist and Clinical Director with decades of distinguished clinical and academic service across NHS hospitals in Warrington and St Helens, England.
-Holding appointments at both Hollins Park Hospital (Five Boroughs Partnership NHS Trust) and Peasley Cross Hospital, he has long exemplified the practitioner-researcher model — conducting substantive, nationally recognised academic work from a community and regional clinical base.
+Dr. Emad Salib is a retired Consultant Psychiatrist and former Clinical Director, with decades of distinguished clinical and academic service across NHS hospitals in Warrington and St Helens, England.
+He formerly held appointments at Hollins Park Hospital (Five Boroughs Partnership NHS Trust) and Peasley Cross Hospital, exemplifying the practitioner-researcher model — conducting substantive, nationally recognised academic work from a community and regional clinical base.

 Throughout his career, Dr. Salib has maintained a dual commitment to direct patient care in elderly and general adult psychiatry and to rigorous epidemiological and clinical research.
 His work is grounded in real-world data — coroner's inquests, hospital records, national mortality statistics — giving his findings immediate translational relevance for clinicians, policymakers, and public health professionals.